Don't Miss these Day Trips from Kyoto

 The station master at Kishi is a cat named Nitama.

-Yes, you read the correctly.
+Yes, you read that correctly.
 The station master is a cat named Nitama.

 Nitama replaced Tama, a cat that previously ran the Kishi Station for over nine years.
 Tama is credited with bringing tourism to the area and saving a train line that would otherwise have died.
 When Tama passed, there was a 50 day period of mourning, and a funeral attended by more than 3,000 people.